Mac Mini vs Cloud VPS for OpenClaw: Performance, Security, and Cost Analysis

 | Upfront Cost | $5,000 (beeeowl, hardware included) | $2,000 (beeeowl setup) |

-| Monthly Operating Cost | $3-5 electricity | $95-200 hosting |
+| Monthly Operating Cost | $3-7 electricity | $95-$200 hosting |

-| 3-Year TCO | ~$5,180 | ~$5,420-9,200 |
+| 3-Year TCO | ~$5,180 | ~$5,420-$9,200 |

-| Single-Core Performance | Geekbench 6: 3,800+ | Geekbench 6 equivalent: 1,400-2,200 |
+| Single-Core Performance | Geekbench 6: 3,800+ | Geekbench 6: 1,400-2,200 |

-| Memory | 16GB unified (CPU+GPU shared) | 8-16GB DDR4/DDR5 (CPU only) |
+| Memory | 24GB unified (CPU+GPU shared) | 8-16GB DDR4/DDR5 (CPU only) |

-| Local Latency | Sub-1ms loopback | 15-80ms network round trip |
+| Local Latency | Sub-1ms loopback | 15-80ms network round-trip |

 | Uptime SLA | ISP-dependent (99.5-99.8%) | 99.9-99.99% provider SLA |